 Baby monitor battery life is particularly important if you don't have a plug near to where you place the baby monitor.
 Otherwise you could end up like one of the parents we interviewed: frantically trying to charge your baby monitor, while tackling feeding and crying when their baby awoke.

-Best Buy baby monitors – discover the baby monitors that won't cut out.
+Best baby monitors – discover the baby monitors that won't cut out.

 Not a Which? member?
-Sign up for a £1 Which? trial to access these and our thousands of other independent reviews.
+Join Which? to access these and our thousands of other independent reviews.